 Dog skin problems are very common.
 They can be prone to the same unpleasant medical issues that humans are.
 But what does it mean when you’re running your fingers through your dog’s fluffy fur and you come across a lump or bump that wasn’t there a few days ago?

 Even though it can be a variety of things, most likely it’s their diet.
-And while the best advice is to always call your dog’s vet if you have any questions the bill you get might not make it worth it to be the best reponse, especially when your first thought might be, “Is this a dog zit?” and of course afterwards “what can I do about it”?
+And while the best advice is to always call your dog’s vet if you have any questions, the bill you get might not make it worth it to be your best first reponse, especially when your first thought might be, “Is this a dog zit?” and of course afterwards “what can I do about it”?

 After many trial and errors, what took care of most of my dog’s skin problems was switching him to a real food diet.
 It took a few days to see a difference, but it was night and day after.

-If you don’t have the time to cook at home for your pup (I know I don’t), then you will love Farmer’s Dog.
+If you don’t have the time to cook at home for your pup (I know I don’t), then you will love this homemade dog food delivery service.
 It’s so convenient and my pup eats it up like fine dining.

-If you insist on taking your pet for treatment, get a veterinary discount plan first.
+If you do end up taking your pet for treatment, get a veterinary discount plan from Pet Assure first.
 It will save you on vet bills on day one and is good to have especially if it looks like your dog is developing skin problems.

 That’s the biggest question here, isn’t it?
 Just like teenagers, it is possible for adolescent dogs to get acne between the ages of 5 and 8 months.
 Some breeds are more prone to this skin condition, particularly short haired breeds like Dobermans, Bulldogs and Boxers.
 However, it will usually disappear once the dog hits a year old and is finished with his “teenage” years.